 It is a subsidiary of the Tata Group and operates in 46 countries.

 I have worked on all the phases of Software Development Life Cycle (SDLC) including Requirement gathering and analysis, Design, Implementation, Testing, Deployment and Maintenance.
-I have also designed the solution architecture for couple of Web and Desktop based applications.
+I have also designed the solution architecture for Web and Desktop based applications.
 I have worked on developing Internet of Things (IOT) based application - TCS Connected Universe Platform.

 Banking – Citi Bank,